daustria/math-notes/docs/source/complex_analysis/integration.rst

 Contour Integration
 ====================

-We will have a quick, simple discussion on contour integrals and how they throw light on the behaviour of holomorphic functions.
+A quick discussion on contour integrals and their light on holomorphic functions.
-Not intended to be a complete discussion, reader is expected to have acquaintance with contour integration already.

 .. note:: A domain :math:`D` will refer to an open connected subset of the complex plane.
 Functions will usually have the form
    :math:`f: D \to \mathbb{C}` for some domain D.